The private homes and palaces of Princess Anne, King Charles' only sister

 Zara and Mike's Cheltenham townhouse

-Prior to moving back to her mother’s estate in 2013 and before they had children, Zara and Mike lived in this impressive Grade ll-listed townhouse nearby in Cheltenham.
-They sold the 5,000-square-foot property, which is set over four floors, for £1.2 million ($1.6m) in 2013, but by 2017, according to Hello!
-Magazine, it was worth £1.69 million ($2.2m).
+Prior to moving back to her mother’s estate in 2013 and before they had children, Zara and Mike lived in this impressive Grade ll-listed townhouse nearby in Cheltenham, known as Hallery House.
+They sold the 5,000-square-foot (465sqm) property, which is set over four floors, for £1.2 million ($1.5m) in 2013, but by 2017, according to Hello!
+Magazine, it was worth £1.7 million ($2.1m).

-The couple sold the property three years after converting the 19th-century property back into a family home.
-They installed ceiling mouldings and a large wood burner in the centre of the living room, according to Knight Frank.
+The couple sold the property three years after converting the 19th-century mansion back into a family home.
 A year later they had their first child, Mia, in January 2014, so it’s not quite clear why they moved.
 Maybe they wanted the outdoor space of Gatcombe Park – and granny near at hand!

 Princess Anne’s London residence